wassfila/elwoodp-dev/src/pages/articles/tidying-tailwind.md

   - CSS
 ---

-I like many things about Tailwind, and the utility-first CSS approach but one of the obvious criticisms is how unwieldy it looks in your HTML.
+I like many things about Tailwind, and the utility-first CSS approach but one of the obvious criticisms is how unwieldy it looks in your markup.
 The mental overhead of processing something like this can be a lot of work:

 ```html
 <div class="flex items-center justify-between mx-2 font-medium text-white relative bg-black border border-indigo">